Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 end
 {% endcodeblock %}

-This function writes to the file system besides computing the result.
+This function writes to the file system in addition to computing the result.
-In other words, this function changes the world by creating side effects.
+In other words, this function changes "the world" by creating side effects.

-Using v2 of this function you hurt composability; you limit yourself in the ways you can use this function further in your program.
+Using v2 of this function you hurt composability; you limit yourself in the ways you can use this function in other parts of your program.

 #### Immutability and purity

-Now let's look why function purity demands immutability on a concrete example.
+Now let's look why function purity demands immutability with a concrete example.
 We all know that strings in ruby are [mutable](http://stackoverflow.com/q/2608493/430254).
 You can mutate the string with: